 Day: Saturday

-Start: 3:15 AM to start helping with parking / being there as a resource for runners (or earlier depending on first expected 100 mile finisher – coordinate in real-time on race weekend by staying in contact with Runner Tracking volunteers and by monitoring the live runner tracking.)
+Start: 3:15 AM to help with parking / being there as a resource for runners (or earlier depending on first expected 100 mile finisher – coordinate in real-time on race weekend by staying in contact with Finish Line Coordinator who will be coordinating with Runner Tracking volunteers and by monitoring the live runner tracking.)

 Finish: 7:15 AM (marathon bus departs at 7:00AM, some bus liaison and finish line / area volunteers will stay on at the finish line / finish area later / throughout the day.)